IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-03-collaboration-without-compromise.md

   - Federated Learning
 ---

-<small>Originally published by The Actuary, March 2021. © The Institute and Faculty of Actuaries. <br>
+Originally published by The Actuary, March 2021. © The Institute and Faculty of Actuaries. <a href="https://www.theactuary.com/features/2021/02/26/insurance-collaboration-without-compromise"> Click here to read the original article</a>.
-<a href="https://www.theactuary.com/features/2021/02/26/insurance-collaboration-without-compromise"> Click here to read the original article</a>.</small>
+{: .notice}

 <b> Małgorzata Śmietanka introduces the opportunities for federated learning and privacy-preserving data access in insurance. </b>